tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * [tech_stocks_2018_b.csv](Activities/10-Ins_Sharpe_Ratios/Resources/tech_stocks_2018_b.csv)

-Explain to students that understanding how to identify risk and assess investment performance will help them adjust for risk in order to maximize reward.
+Explain to students that understanding how to identify risk and assess investment performance will help them adjust for risk to maximize reward.

 Open the slideshow, move to the "Sharpe Ratios" section and provide an overview of Sharpe ratios and how they are calculated.
 Cover the following points:

-* **Sharpe ratios** are used to help compare rate of return for an investment with its risk.
-Sharpe ratios shed light on the potential of profits even with risk involved.
+* **Sharpe ratios** are used to help compare the rate of return for an investment with its risk.
+Sharpe ratios shed light on the potential of profits, even with the risk involved.

 * Sharpe ratios measure the excess return for each deviation.
 This will identify, in the wake of risk, how much profit is left to be gained.